Souhardya/Zerodoor/README.md

 Nothing special it includes three basic backdoor generation capability for :-

 1. Nix Based
-2. Windows ( Normal executable / PowerShell One Liner )
+2. Windows ( Normal executable / PowerShell One Liner / JavaScript Backdoor )

 Poweshell payload generation have been added due to its sofistication and presistence :)

 # Hot Updates ?

 Added docker suppport
+JS support

 # Author